NomadTecDev/InvoiceBuilder/README.md

 2.  **GenerateLatestInvoice** (Invoice, outputMapping, outputFormat = pdf)

 By these measures, we ensure a seamless and efficient process for generating and managing invoices within the application.

+**Building the invoice**

+Based on a Word template, the invoice mapping and the invoice object a Word document will be generated.
+The PDF creator will call the DocumentCreator to parse this file as PDF.

+Input for the DocumentGenerator should be only the document template and a flat dictionary with all DocumentVariables that have to be replaced.

+ConfigurationMapper is another class.
+It’s input will be the invoice object and the output mapping configuration.
+While mapping recursive through the output configuration nodes the values will be taken for the invoice object.
+A value can be a decimal or otherwise a text.
+A null value will be parsed as empty string to the output dictionary that is finally used to replace the values in the document generator.

+var invoice = lastInvoice;
+var documentVariables = ConfigurationMapper.GetDocumentVariables(invoice);
+var filename = DocumentGenerator.CreateInvoice(documentVariables, FileFormat fileFormat = FileFormat.PDF)

+I think that the ConfigurationMapper should later be use for ConfigurationMapper.GetInvoice(rawInvoiceData);

+Currently the configuration mapper that is creating the invoice based on the rawinvoice data is generating json and then parsing it to an object.
+This is overload.
+The configuration mapper should just recursively go through the configuration tree and assign the entity properties of invoice directly.

+In the full application an entity object is generated based on a node in the configuration ConfigToEntity and also EntityToDocumentDictionary.

+I think this needs to be a ConfigParser class.
+ConfigParser.Get\<Invoice\>(IConfigurationElement configurationElement, Dictionary\<string, string\> data)

+TemplateValues tv = ConfigParser.GetDictionary(IConfigurationElement configurationElement, object invoice);

+**ConfigurationMapper.GetDocumentVariables(invoice) =\>** ConfigParser.GetDictionary(invoiceSettings.outputMapping, invoice);

+Simple approach:

+var rawInvoiceData = sourceReader.GetData();
+var latestInvoice = dataReader.GetLatestInvoice(rawInvoiceData);
+var filename = InvoiceGenerator.CreateInvoice(latestInvoice, filetype);

+UseCases:

+Invoice GetLatestInvoice(rawInvoiceData);

+return ConfigParser.Get\<Invoice\>(rawInvoiceData);

+String CreateInvoice(invoice, filetype);

+var documentVariables = ConfigParser.GetDocumentVariables(IConfigurationTree);

+return WordProcessor.Create(documentTemplate, documentVariables, filetype)